BuildOnViction/tomoxjs/README.md

 npm install --save tomoxjs
 ```

+## APIs
+You can refer to [TomoX API Document](https://apidocs.tomochain.com/#tomodex-apis) to know the APIs that will work with the SDK

 ## Use
 You need to declare Relayer URL and your private key to unlock the wallet.
 You can create a private key at [https://wallet.tomochain.com](https://wallet.tomochain.com)